 - Plaka → Monastiraki Square

-- Wander Psyrri (street art, cafes)
+- Wander through Psyrri (street art, quirky bars, creative energy)

-- Walk to Thissio along the pedestrian promenade
+- Walk to Thissio along the pedestrian promenade (Acropolis views the whole way)

 Cost: Free (plus coffee) Time: 2 hours